 As needle felting has become very popular there has been an influx of dubious quality far eastern made needles.
-Having had a quality inspection made the results show poorly formed barbs that are likely to cut fibres.
 Poor quality hardening and tempering making them brittle.
 Shaft diameters not being precise, this could cause problems in fitting into precision holding tools.

 They are difficult to identify so customers have to satisfy themselves of the source of supply.

 Needless to say we have never stocked them.
 We source from high quality manufacturers.